twcrone/spring-gorm-jar/README.md

 Spring GORM JAR
 ===============

-Very rough attempt at using GORM with minimal Spring/Hibernate support in stand-alone JAR.
+Very rough attempt at using GORM with minimal Spring/Hibernate support in a JAR used by another application for its persistence layer.

 From project root, simply run: